jsr6720/goodreads-csv-to-md/posts/2019-10-25-the-miracle-of-self-discipline.md

 ## My Review 5/5

+### Date Read
+2019/10/25

+### Date Added
+2019/10/18

-Mastery of self leads to master outside of self.
+My Thoughts: Mastery of self leads to master outside of self.
 Brian Tracy has a large set of books and this one delivers as the others do.

 ---